medusajs/medusa/docs/content/advanced/ecommerce/send-gift-card-to-customer.md

 ---
 description: 'Learn how to send a gift card code to the customer.
-Once the customer purchases a gift card, an email can be sent with the code so that they can redeem the gift card.
-This guide includes an example of how to send an email using SendGrid.'
+Once the customer purchases a gift card, an email can be sent with the code so that they can redeem the gift card.'
 ---

 # How to Send Gift Card Code to Customer